February 1, 2023

 Anyone with a private health insurance plan from an approved insurer can get tax relief on their premiums.

-Instead, you get it as a reduction in the insurance premium.
+Your employees don't have to claim tax relief from the Revenue.
+Instead, they get it as a reduction in the insurance premium.
 This is called Tax Relief at Source (TRS).

 For all health insurance policies, tax relief is provided at 20% for VHI plans and 19% for Laya and Irish Life plans.